Sustainability

 Pratt undergraduate Zoe Herring and I meet industrial designer Dieter Rams

-I moved to the Pratt Institute in 2012 to develop and teach sustainability courses as part of the larger sustainability initiative that includes the Pratt Sustainability Center, the Department Sustainability Coordinator initiative, and the Pratt Sustainability Coalition.
+I moved to the Pratt Institute in 2012 to develop and teach sustainability courses as part of the larger sustainability initiative that includes the Pratt Sustainability Center, the Department Sustainability Coordinator initiative (which contributes to Pratt’s annual reports to the Association for the Advancement of Sustainability in Higher Education’s Sustainability Tracking, Assessment & Rating System), and the Pratt Sustainability Coalition.
 We created Pratt’s Sustainability Studies Minor during the 2012-13 academic year, and I served as the co-ordinator of the minor until the end of the 2021-22 academic year.

 simsmrfsorting2-e1552248781643.jpg